 Both awards are open to students of classical antiquity, broadly defined.

-Interested students should submit the following materials, electronically, to Ray Starr, Chair of the Department of Classical Studies, by the appropriate date in the Spring of each year (firstname.lastname@example.org):
+Interested students should submit the following materials, electronically, to Ray Starr, Chair of the Department of Classical Studies, by the end of February (send to: firstname.lastname@example.org):

 - 1-2 page proposal (single-spaced), describing your project or program and explaining how it fits into your overall plan of study.
 For example:

 - a field school that would give you hands-on archaeological experience

 - travel to a collection of materials that will form the basis of your honors thesis

 - taking an intensive summer course that would bring you up to the advanced level in Greek or Latin in one summer and prepare you for graduate study.

 - List of courses taken in the Department of Classical Studies (Greek, Latin, Classical Civilization) and related courses (e.g., anthropology, archaeology, art history, history, philosophy, political science, religion).

 - Budget.
 Be as specific as possible.
 For travel expenses, look for low fares, if possible, and try websites such as Orbitz, Travelocity, and Kayak.
 For living expenses, be reasonable.
 Your budget will be read as carefully as your proposal.